Hrabal/TemPy/getting_started.md

 <aside class="info">TemPy does not support Python 2.x.
 TemPy requires Python >= 3.3 to work.</aside>

-TemPy is avaiable on PyPi, so you can pip him.
+TemPy is available on PyPi, so you can pip him.
 [PyPi.org](https://pypi.org/project/tem-py/) page.

 If you want to customize TemPy you can clone the main [GitHub repo](https://github.com/Hrabal/TemPy).